torrlane/synalogik-tech-test/README.md

 # Synalogik tech test

 # Thoughts on failing the test
 This is my solution to the coding test.
 Sadly, it wasn't good enough to get me past the coding test part of the interview process.
-I have absolutely no idea what is wrong with it.
 Here are some ideas of things that I could have done better:

 * Thought harder and gave more justification for my criteria for what constitutes a word.
 In my solution I use a relatively simple regex to split the text into words.
 I should have added some javadoc or markdown in the README to explain and justify that criteria.
 * Contact the recruiter or HR person to ask for more requirements around what constitutes a word.
 It might have been a test of initiative - this would have shown them that I have it.